Novage/p2p-media-loader/FAQ.md

     cachedSegmentsCount: 1000,
     // number of simultaneous downloads for P2P methods
     simultaneousP2PDownloads: 20,
-    // Time window for http downloads in seconds
+    // Time window for HTTP downloads in seconds
-    httpDownloadTimeWindow: 320,
+    httpDownloadTimeWindow: 3000,
-    // Time window for p2p downloads in seconds.
+    // Time window for P2P downloads in seconds.
-    p2pDownloadTimeWindow: 640,
+    p2pDownloadTimeWindow: 6000,
   };
 }
 ```